Asin-Junior-Honore/urlshortenersite/README.md

 ## Demo

-Check out a live demo of the project [here](https://your-demo-link.com).
+Check out a live demo of the project [here](https://urlshortenersite-honore.netlify.app/).

 ---

 Thanks for checking out the URL Shortener project!
-We hope you find it useful and easy to use.
+I hope you find it useful and easy to use.
 Please don't forget to star the repo if you like it! ⭐

 Happy coding! 💻
-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

 ### `npm run build` fails to minify